-Other than the remaining decommissioning of the Southport and Roxboro facilities in 2022, the payments to settle the obligations are expected to occur between 2031 and 2055 for the power generation facilities and between 2022 and 2023 for the mined, but unreclaimed sections of the Genesee Mine.
-Discount rates used to calculate the carrying amount of the obligations range from 0.78% to 1.94%.
+The payments to settle the obligations are expected to occur between 2024 and 2058 for the power generation facilities and 2023 for the mined, but unreclaimed sections of the Genesee Mine.
+Discount rates used to calculate the carrying amount of the obligations range from 3.26% to 4.60%.
 The actual timing and net costs to settle decommissioning obligations may vary from estimates as a result of changes to contractor rates required to perform the decommissioning.